robyftp/Tree/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.